Blue sky and yellow sunshine quilt with red binding

 While I do not accept insurance outside of Medicare, I am more than happy to provide you with a bill to submit to your insurance company for reimbursement.
 Most insurers fully or partially cover out-of-network providers.
 Scroll down to learn more about how to determine your benefits.

-I accept credit and debit cards, Zelle, and Venmo.
+I accept credit and debit cards, Zelle, and Paypal.

 How to determine your insurance benefits